-In March 2016, our board of directors adopted stock ownership guidelines for our NEOs and directors, which are intended to further align their interests with the interests of our stockholders.
-Under the guidelines, each NEO must hold an ownership stake in the Company that is significant in comparison to their base salary and each director must hold an ownership stake in the Company that is significant in comparison to their base cash retainer.
+Under our stock ownership guidelines, each NEO must hold an ownership stake in the Company that is significant in comparison to their base salary and each director must hold an ownership stake in the Company that is significant in comparison to their base cash retainer.
 The aggregate value of stock ownership required to be retained is shown below:

-- Chairman, Chief Executive Officer and President: six times base salary; - all other NEOs: three times base salary; and - all other directors: five times the cash retainer.
+- · Chairman, Chief Executive Officer and President: six times base salary; - all other NEOs: three times base salary; and - all other directors: five times the cash retainer.

-Each NEO and director has five years to comply from the later of the date they become covered under this policy or the date the policy was adopted.
+Each NEO and director has five years to comply from the later of the date they become covered under this policy or the date the policy was originally adopted.
 Until the individual is in compliance, NEOs must retain 50%, and directors must retain 100%, of any equity grants, net of any shares withheld or sold to satisfy taxes.
 Stock ownership for the purpose of these guidelines includes stock, restricted stock, OP units and unvested OP units held by the covered individual but excluding any RSUs.
-As of April 11, 2019, each of our NEOs, other than Mr. Lipson, and each of our directors were in compliance with the stock ownership guidelines.
-Mr. Lipson has until 2024 to achieve compliance.
+As of April 8, 2021, each of our NEOs and each of our directors, other than Mr. Armbrister and Ms. Floyd, were in compliance with the stock ownership guidelines.
+Each of Mr. Armbrister and Ms. Floyd have until 2026 to achieve compliance.